themsaid/wink/CONTRIBUTING.md

 Now head to the `wink` directory and run `yarn` to install the frontend dependencies.

 If you make changes to Wink's frontend code, run `yarn run dev`.
-By default, `webpack.mix.js` will compile de assets into a laravel project named `winktest`.
+By default, `webpack.mix.js` will compile the assets into a laravel project named `winktest`.
 If your project has a different name, make sure to modify the path on the `webpack.mix.js` file:

 ```
     .copy('public', '../winktest/public/vendor/wink')